Rationale

 - construct an effective initial management plan, including

-- making an appropriate referral (e.g., for an incontinence program), if need be.
+- making an appropriate referral (e.g., to an incontinence program) if indicated.